Media and Communications: Regulatory Agencies

 The Independent Complaints Authority for Radio and Television (ICA) determines whether broadcasted programs have violated law or telecommunications legislation.
 The ICA assess complaints concerning radio and television.
 This full site is only available in German, French, and Italian.

-The National Broadcasting and Telecommunications Commission (NBTC) is responsible for the telecoms and broadcasting sectors in Thailand.
+The Office of the National Broadcasting and Telecommunications Commission (NBTC) is responsible for the telecoms and broadcasting sectors in Thailand.
 The NBTC forms policies and regulating legislature to maintain the efficiency and availability of communications for the people.

 The Ministry of Information & Communications (MIC) is the main regulating body for all communication services from the government in Tonga and allows citizens to be more aware of government policies, programs, and activities.
 This website offers news, speeches, member and ministry information, history, and services to give people access to as much government information as possible.
 Some of the news articles are only available in Tongan.